A woman with headphones holds her phone while standing in a rustic building.

 1. You can pay some bills with a credit card, such as utility, phone, and medical bills.

-2. A credit card cash advance or balance transfer may be options for bills you can't typically pay with a credit card.
+2. A credit card cash advance may be an option for bills you can't typically pay with a credit card.

-These days, there are companies that allow you to pay bills with a credit card.
+You may be able to pay certain bills with a credit card, but how do you know when it’s the right choice?
 Charging your bills may help streamline your bill-pay process, and you might even earn rewards for your spending.
-But you’ll need to pay off your credit card balance in full each month to avoid paying interest.
+But you’ll need to pay off your credit card balance in full each month to avoid paying interest or ending up with credit card debt.
 Here are some things to consider about using your credit card to pay bills.

 What bills can you pay with a credit card?

-You may be able to pay a wide range of bills with a credit card, including utility, phone, cable, internet, streaming subscription, insurance, and medical bills.
+You may be able to pay a wide range of bills with a credit card, including utility, phone, cable, internet, streaming subscriptions, insurance, and medical bills.

-Keep in mind that some companies charge a convenience fee for paying a bill with a credit card.
+Keep in mind that some companies charge convenience and transaction fees for paying a bill with a credit card.
 You can check with billing departments to verify payment policies.

 Other ways to pay bills with your credit card

-There are bills you can't typically pay with a credit card, like mortgage, student loan, and auto loan payments.
+There are bills you can't typically pay with a credit card, like your mortgage, student loan, personal loan, and auto loan payments.
 But there are ways to utilize your credit card to pay these and other expenses.

-Some credit cards allow you to take a cash advance, where you borrow cash against your credit limit.
+Your credit card issuer may allow you to take a cash advance, where you borrow cash against your credit limit.
 There’s usually a cap to how much cash you can borrow, and interest charges (usually at a rate higher than your purchase interest rate) and fees may apply.
 In addition, interest charges often start the day you withdraw the cash from your credit card account, making this form of borrowing a costly option for paying bills.
 It may be best to save a cash advance for emergencies and not use it for a monthly bill.

-Another option for paying certain loans with high interest rates is a balance transfer to a credit card with a lower interest rate.
-Most balance transfers charge a fee (usually a percentage of the amount you’re transferring).
+If you’re struggling to cover payments for a loan with a high interest rate, you may consider a balance transfer to a credit card with a lower interest rate offer.
+While a balance transfer isn’t necessarily a payment method, it can make some bill management easier.
+Most credit card companies charge a fee for balance transfers (usually a percentage of the amount you’re transferring).
 But you may be able to save on interest with a low intro APR balance transfer.
-Some credit card companies offer new cardmembers low introductory rates.
+Your credit card company may even offer new cardmembers low introductory rates.

 Should you pay bills with a credit card?